InfinityAlgo-Academy/LightHouse/docs/scoring.md

 # Accessibility
 ### How is the accessibility score calculated?
-The accessibility score is a weighted average of all the different audits (the weights for each audit can be found in this spreadsheet [here](https://docs.google.com/spreadsheets/d/1dXH-bXX3gxqqpD1f7rp6ImSOhobsT1gn_GQ2fGZp8UU/edit?ts=59fb61d2#gid=0).
+The accessibility score is a weighted average of all the different audits (the weights for each audit can be found in this spreadsheet [here](https://docs.google.com/spreadsheets/d/1dXH-bXX3gxqqpD1f7rp6ImSOhobsT1gn_GQ2fGZp8UU/edit?ts=59fb61d2#gid=0)).
 Each audit is a pass/fail (meaning there is no room for partial points for getting an audit half-right).
-For example, that means if half your buttons have screenreader friendly names, and half don't, you don't get "half" of the weighted average- you get a 0 because it needs to be implemented *throughout* the page.
+For example, that means if half your buttons have screenreader friendly names, and half don't, you don't get "half" of the weighted average-you get a 0 because it needs to be implemented *throughout* the page.

 # Best Practices
 ### How is the Best Practices score calculated?